🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 HelloSign's landing page.

-From a zoomed out view, HelloSign’s landing page looks solid, but the quantitative facts just below the fold deserve a shoutout.
+From a zoomed out view, HelloSign's landing page looks solid, but the quantitative facts just below the fold deserve a shoutout.
 They speak directly to the problems that the software solves.
-Rather than saying why you should use HelloSign, they use the numbers to give a very precise view of how much they’re helping to solve problems.
+Rather than saying why you should use HelloSign, they use precise numbers to help visitors understand the real value they’ll be getting.

 B2B landing pages - hellosign precise numbers